gnunn1/modernize-apps-jboss/docs/cdk-docs/md/05-reactive-microservices.md

 The event bus API is very simple.
 It basically involves registering handlers, unregistering handlers and sending and publishing messages.

-Internally the EventBus is an abstraction and Vert.x have several different implementations that can be used depending on demands.
-Default it uses a local java implementation that can't be shared between different java processes.
+Internally the EventBus is an abstraction and Vert.x has several different implementations that can be used depending on demands.
+By default, Vert.x uses a local java implementation that can't be shared between different java processes.
 However, for clustered solutions the event bus can use an distributed in-memory data store like Infinispan (also know as Red Hat JBoss Data Grid) or Hazelcast.
 There are also work in progress to be able to use a JMS implementation like Apache ActiveMQ (also known as Red Hat AMQ)

 >**NOTE:** In the near future RHOAR is planned to offer support for Red Hat JBoss Data Grid for clustering use-cases of Vert.x